 Providing Geospatial Information and Capabilities that Benefit all of New York State

-ShareGIS is a NYS ITS GIS Program Office (GPO) initiative to build an enterprise GIS services infrastructure for all of New York and bring you the data and expertise that has been tirelessly curated by GPO program areas.
+ShareGIS is a NYS ITS Geospatial Services initiative to build an enterprise GIS services infrastructure for all of New York and bring you the data and expertise that has been tirelessly curated by Geospatial Service program areas.
 Our expertise in the elements of data generation, improvement, and integration make NYS GIS data available and easy to use and reduces the barriers to entry of GIS by providing authoritative data services.

 The founding principal behind ShareGIS is that we have a wealth of data that should be easily discovered and accessed through authoritative sources.
 This data is uploaded to the ShareGIS server environment and made available to the public via ESRI REST Endpoints.

-Over the past few years, the GPO has been working to publicly serve over 15TB of framework data in an effort to support the day to day needs of NYS government agencies, businesses, academic institutions, and non-profits alike.
+Over the past few years, Geospatial Services has been working to publicly serve over 15TB of framework data in an effort to support the day to day needs of NYS government agencies, businesses, academic institutions, and non-profits alike.

-Below you will find an introduction to the GPO's ShareGIS offerings as well as links to useful documents and pages on GPO data sectors and activities.
-You will also find a series of links connecting you to the various program areas and web services offered and maintained by the NYS GIS Program Office.
+Below you will find an introduction to ShareGIS offerings as well as useful documents links and pages on data sectors and activities.
+You will also find a series of links connecting you to the various program areas and web services offered and maintained by NYS Geospatial Services.

 Working with Web Services